 I have even seen some Christmas decor starting to pop up in some shops.
 I know that can seem crazy but it does make it nice for planning ahead.
 I know I look forward to Hallmark’s Christmas preview every year.
 We already bought a couple of ornaments.

-Things to do Now for a Stress-Free Christmas
+How to Plan Early for a Stress-Free Christmas

 - Read Having a Stress-Free Christmas.
 You will find lots of great tips for reducing holiday stress and having a memorable Christmas in this eBook.

 - Start decluttering.
 Now is also a great time to declutter.
 We also end up with a lot of new stuff around the holidays so start making some space.
-If you need some help check out the Trash It or Treasure It program.
-It’s a 25-week program with a ton of great inspiration and tips.
+If you need some help check out 75 Things to Declutter Before Christmas.

 - Start your Christmas gift list and budget.
 Having a list ready and knowing your budget can help you watch for sales so you can get the most out of your money.

-- Start planning your DIY projects.
+- Start planning your homemade gifts.
 Figure out what supplies you need and start collecting them and even start making things that can be made ahead.
 This will save you so much time and stress when the holidays are closer!

 - Remember what’s important to you and your family.
 A meaningful holiday is what’s really important.
 Sit down with your family and talk about what you liked the year before and what you didn’t.
 Start planning ways you will make the holidays memorable and more meaningful.